DarkAssassin23/Universal-Countdown/README.md

 This server listens for connections and replies back with how much time is left based on the date provided in its config file.

+> **Note**:
-**NOTE:** The server is only designed to run on Unix-based machines.
+> The server is only designed to run on Unix-based machines.
-It will not work on Windows unless you run it with Docker.
+> It will not work on Windows unless you run it with Docker.

 ________________
 ## Building And Deploying The Server With Docker